 EAM Software solutions are typically utilised by industries that rely heavily on the use and availability of their physical assets.
 The overall goal of deploying an EAM system is to control and measure asset performance.
 By doing so, businesses can maximize asset usability, reduce expenses, improve maintenance processes, and enhance the overall quality and efficiency of their workflow.
 In this guide to Enterprise Asset Management software, we’ll cover:

 What Is Enterprise Asset Management (EAM) Software?

-Enterprise Asset Management Software (EAM Software) allows you to view, control, maintain, and manage your entire register of physical assets and infrastructure.
-By doing so, you’re able to achieve a holistic view of all mission-critical assets.
+Enterprise Asset Management Software (EAM Software) allows businesses to view, control, maintain, and manage their entire asset register of physical assets and infrastructure.
+By doing so, they're able to achieve a holistic view of all mission-critical assets.
 As well as monitoring each asset’s entire lifecycle from planning and procurement through to operations, maintenance, and disposal.

 Enterprise assets are usually fixed and include buildings, heavy machinery, plants, and facility equipment.
 But they can also include moving assets such as ships, vehicles, and aeroplanes.
 Typical users of EAM software include industries such as oil and gas, manufacturing, utility, and aerospace.

 The functionality of an EAM system aims to control and measure asset performance in a bid to maximise an asset’s usable life.
 As well as reducing reactive maintenance costs and avoiding equipment downtime through preventive maintenance and predictive maintenance programs.
 The loss of production caused by downtime can be harmful to a business’s bottom line.
 So much so that, in 2016, manufacturers faced a loss of up to $260,000 per hour through unplanned downtime alone.